Ever tried to register a domain and hit a wall you didn’t see coming?

 8. When to Involve Legal Counsel

-While many small businesses can figure out the process solo, certain scenarios merit a quick chat with an IP attorney:
+While many small businesses can handle the process solo, certain scenarios merit a quick chat with an IP attorney:

 - High‑Value Brands – If the domain will be the cornerstone of a major marketing push or a fundraising round, the cost of a legal opinion is dwarfed by the potential loss from a trademark dispute.